 As our company has grown into new facilities and prepared for commercial operations, we’ve leaned on our Board of Directors to guide us, including:

-- Chris Boshuizen, operating partner at Data Collective Venture Capital and Planet co-founder and former CTO.
+- Chris Boshuizen, operating partner at DCVC (Data Collective) and Planet co-founder and former CTO.

-- Matt O’Connell, operating partner at Data Collective Venture Capital and CEO of GeoEye for 12 years.
+- Matt O’Connell, operating partner at DCVC (Data Collective) and CEO of GeoEye for 12 years.

 - Nabeel Hyatt, general partner at Spark Capital, leading early investments in hypergrowth companies such as Postmates, Discord and Sonder along with Capella Space.